MelodyTheMuse/MusicPackSystemDeepDive/README.md

 Hello!

-This is the works place where I create my music pack with the system attached!
+This is the work place where I create my music pack with the system attached!
 Once the system is ready for download and installition there will be a release version on the releases, this will include the installation method.

 What is this pack?